luqmanhy/burp-clockbar/README.md

 ## ClockBar
-A simple Burp Suite extension that shows a clock at the bottom of the interface.
+A simple Burp Suite extension that shows a clock at the status bar.

 ## Installation
 1. Download the [JAR extension file](https://github.com/luqmanhy/burp-clockbar/releases).